Vegan Foods High In Leucine for Muscle Strength, Exercise, & Health

 How to eat: Eat as snacks, sprinkle on salads, add to granola, or take pumpkin seed oil.

-Top view of a jar of granola with leucine-rich nuts and seeds.
+Top view of a jar of vegan granola with leucine-rich nuts and seeds.

 10. Hemp Seeds